Healthy Homes Assessment Waipatu

 Rental Property Home Assessments Waipatu

-Rental property areas affected through Health Homes Standard.
+Areas of rental properties that are impacted through Health Homes Standards.
 Healthy Homes Standard in Waipatu include each:

 • Bedrooms